s4nj4yp4t3l/purchase-order-service/ReadMe.md

 To test the services, to help, I've put some examples in the "PurchaseOrder.Api.http" file, which is part of the "PurchaseOrder.Api" project.

-Some sample data can be found in "PurchaseOrder.Data" project in the "SampleData.cs" file.
+Some sample data can be found in the "PurchaseOrder.Data" project in the "SampleData.cs" file.

 This way you can see the data that can be used to make successful / unsuccessful calls to the "ProcessPurchaseOrderAsync" HTTP POST route of "/api/purchaseorder".